Quantum-Optics-LKB/AwesomeList/README.md

 - [Gaussian Beam](https://sourceforge.net/projects/gaussianbeam/) free software to calculate profile of gaussian beams through lenses (to calculate waist fx)

 ## Publication
-### Two Photon collisions via Two Atom
-- [Scully:](https://journals.aps.org/prl/abstract/10.1103/PhysRevLett.93.093002) An Awesome Article on the nature of entanglement and two-photon interactions.
-- [Fabre:](https://hal.science/hal-00802757/document) An Awesome Article on the effects of two-photon collisions if the photons are entangled.
-### Vintage Articles on Photonic Fluidity
-- [Ciao_Deutsch:](https://journals.aps.org/pra/abstract/10.1103/PhysRevA.47.3330) One of the first photonic molecular bound states articles.
-- [Ciao_Mitchell:](https://journals.aps.org/pra/abstract/10.1103/PhysRevA.62.043819) One of the first photon-photon scattering articles.
 ### Stylish Matplotlib tools
 - [Use a gradient of color in your plot](https://stackoverflow.com/questions/38208700/matplotlib-plot-lines-with-colors-through-colormap).
 See the
 [example](https://github.com/Quantum-Optics-LKB/awesome_list/blob/main/Examples/Figures/Stylish%20Matplotlib%20tools/gradient_color_plot.md).